StigNygaard/lastfm-widgets/README.md

 #### /services/ folder

+- `proxy-api-kv.ts` - A Deno proxy-api using Deno KV as the cache.
+This is the generally recommended and default used backend proxy-api for this project.
+- `proxy-api-mem.ts` - An alternative Deno proxy-api using in-memory caching.
+- `log.ts` - A simple log endpoint used by the demo page.

-- _proxy-api.ts_ - A backend proxy-api made with Deno.
-The proxy-api is used on the demo page when widget is in _Backend-supported_ mode, but also used by widget on [rockland.dk](https://www.rockland.dk/).
+The Deno KV based proxy (`proxy-api-kv.ts`) is the normally used proxy-api on the demo page when widget is in _Backend-supported_ mode – and it is also used by widget on [rockland.dk](https://www.rockland.dk/).
+But no matter if KV or in-memory version is chosen, the proxy is served on the `/proxy-api` address of the deployed site.
-- _log.ts_ - A simple log endpoint used by the demo page.

 For full documentation on setting up the backend proxies, see [services/README.md](services/README.md).